Dovish ECB comments push down euro area yields | Business

 Dovish ECB comments push down euro area yields

-Euro area yields rose sharply earlier in the month, driven by speculation that a stronger economic outlook driven by speedier vaccinations in the bloc could prompt the ECB to slow its PEPP purchases at its June 10 meeting.
-Those bets pushed Germany's 10-year yield, the bloc's benchmark, to two-year highs near positive territory last week, and the risk premium on Italian bonds to levels seen last November, before the ECB expanded the stimulus.
+"It's the perfect timing to position for spread tightening," she said, anticipating that the ECB will continue bond buying at this quarter's pace during the third quarter.
+But the rally in German bonds failed to prevent a 15-year auction resulting in a technical failure, with bids of 1.83 billion euros falling short of Germany's 2.5 billion euro target, in the fourth such failure this year, according to Refinitiv IFR.

-Euro zone bond yields edged lower on Wednesday in a market supported by dovish European Central Bank commentary.
+Euro zone bond yields continued falling on Wednesday in a market buoyed by fresh dovish signals from the European Central Bank, though that failed to attract demand for a German debt auction.
 Euro area yields rose sharply earlier in the month, driven by speculation that a stronger economic outlook driven by speedier vaccinations in the bloc could prompt the ECB to slow its PEPP purchases at its June 10 meeting.

-Adding to the dovish mood, ECB board member Fabio Panetta on Wednesday said the ECB should not reduce the pace of asset purchases as the economic recovery is in an early phase and inflation remains too low.
-Germany's 10-year yield was down nearly 2 basis points to -0.18% at 0715 GMT, far below the two-year highs hit at -0.074% a week ago.
+Adding to the dovish mood, ECB board member Fabio Panetta said on Wednesday the ECB should not reduce the pace of asset purchases as the economic recovery is in an early phase and inflation remains too low.
+Germany's 10-year yield fell below -0.20% for the first time since May 11, and was down nearly 4 basis points by 1053 GMT.

-Italy's 10-year yield fell nearly 3 bps to 0.94%.
-It has fallen 17 basis points from May 20, in the biggest five-session falling streak since July 2020.
-The closely watched spread between Italian and German 10-year bond yields - effectively the risk premium on the Italian debt - was at 112 bps, from nearly 125 bps last week.
+Italy's 10-year yield fell 4 bps to 0.92%.
+It has declined nearly 20 basis points from May 20, in the biggest five-session falling streak since July 2020.
+The closely watched spread between Italian and German 10-year bond yields - effectively the risk premium on the Italian debt - was at 112 bps, compared with nearly 125 bps last week.

-"The market is... in wait and see mode with regards to the ECB," said Jolien van den Ende, rates strategist at ABN AMRO.
-"It's the perfect timing to position for spread tightening," she said, expecting the ECB will continue bond buying at this quarter's pace during the third quarter.
+"The market is...in wait-and-see mode with regards to the ECB," said Jolien van den Ende, rates strategist at ABN AMRO.
+"It's the perfect timing to position for spread tightening," she said, anticipating that the ECB will continue bond buying at this quarter's pace during the third quarter.

-ING strategists, however, flagged the risk that policymakers more hawkish than those that have spoken may contest their views.
-"Note also that the rise in government yields never really spread to other markets, and that the pull-back in yields lessens the pressure on the ECB to maintain an elevated pace of (PEPP) purchases," they wrote in a note.
+But the rally in German bonds failed to prevent a 15-year auction resulting in a technical failure, with bids of 1.83 billion euros falling short of Germany's 2.5 billion euro target, in the fourth such failure this year, according to Refinitiv IFR.
+Demand of 1.06-times the allotted amount - what remained after Germany's finance agency retained part of the target amount - was also a record low for a 15-year bond, a maturity first launched last May, according to data from the agency.

-In the primary market, Germany is scheduled to raise 2.5 billion euros from the re-opening of a 15-year bond, while Italy will raise up to 4.75 billion euros from the re-opening short-term bond and an inflation-linked 2030 bond, all via auction.
+"I think the rally in Bunds is quite strong, but maybe it was all a bit oversold," said Arne Petimezas, analyst at AFS Group.
+Elsewhere, Italy raised 4.75 billion euros from the reopening of a short-term bond and an inflation-linked bond due 2030.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)